Why it matters

 The central idea of Sandpaper is almost embarrassingly simple.
 Represent the surface as a

-horizontal force proportional to it:
+force proportional to it:

 Recreated after Figure 2 of the paper.
 The motor never tells your hand "there's a bump here" — it only pushes left or right with the right strength, and your brain synthesizes the bump.